thomasborde94/holbertonschool-shell/permissions/README.md

-7-everybody adds execution permission to the owner, the gorup owner and the other users 8-James_Bond sets specific permissions : no permissions for the owner and group, other users = all permissions 9-John_Doe sets specific permissions : -rwxr-x-wx
+7-everybody adds execution permission to the owner, the gorup owner and the other users 8-James_Bond sets specific permissions : no permissions for the owner and group, other users = all permissions 9-John_Doe sets specific permissions : -rwxr-x-wx 10-mirror_permissions sets the mode of the file hello the same as olleh's mode